-To understand acid rain’s effect on plant, this simple science experiment can answer the question.
+What’s acid rain’s effect on ocean creature?
+This simple science experiment can answer the question.

 You can also set up an experiment to understand acid rain’s effect on buildings.
 This requires more work, and is more appropriate for older kids.

-After rain, you will see rainbow.
+You can create your own rainbow with a prism to see the effect.
 This is a fun science experiment about rainbow.

 Do you have a fun science experiment about rain to share?